xyfir/illuminsight/docs/self-host.md

 # Step 0: Clone the Repo

-First change to the directory where you wish to keep Illuminsight.
+First change to the directory where you wish to keep illuminsight.

 ```bash
 git clone --recurse-submodules https://github.com/MrXyfir/illuminsight.git